yihui/tikzDevice/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs, just a NOTE mentioning 0 days since last update.
+(A bogus WARNING appeared on winbuilder due to the "u umlaut" in my name.)

 ## Downstream dependencies
 I have also run R CMD check on the one downstream dependency, dplR.